Mellanox/libvma/README.txt

 interface while the kernel requires this operation to be done only by privileged users. root can enable this for regular users as well by:
  1. "echo options ib_uverbs disable_raw_qp_enforcement=1 > /etc/modprobe.d/ib_uverbs.conf"
- 2. "/etc/init.d/openibd restart"
-    - or reboot while openibd in not exist.
+ 2. Restart openibd or rdma service depending on your system configuration

 * CAP_NET_RAW and root access